 SECTION 9.
 DISCLAIMER OF INTEREST BY TRUSTEE.
-If a trustee disclaims an interest in property that would otherwise be included in or added to the trust, and the instrument creating the trust or making the addition to the trust does not provide for another disposition of the disclaimed interest or of disclaimed or failed interests in general, the interest is deemed not to have been included in the disposition or addition to the trust.
+If a trustee disclaims an interest in property that would otherwise be included in or added to the trust, and the instrument creating the trust or making the addition to the trust does not provide for another disposition of the disclaimed interest or of disclaimed or failed interests in general, the interest does not become part of the trust.